fabio-d/minitel-native/rom-emulation/board_generic_diy/README.md

-If you don't have the dedicated adapter PCB for your specific Minitel model at hand, you might be able to hand-solder one yourself, or even just connect the Minitel's ROM socket directly to the Pico 2's GPIO pins with jumper wires, like in these examples:
+If you don't have the dedicated adapter PCB for your specific Minitel model at hand, you might be able to hand-solder one yourself, or even just connect the Minitel's ROM socket directly to a Pico 2's GPIO pins with jumper wires, like in these examples:

 <p align="center">
 <img src="pictures/jumper_wires.jpg" width="40%" />